Learn more about working with me!

 Do we need a second photographer?

-For smaller or more intimate weddings, I often photograph the day on my own.
-With hundreds of weddings documented over the years, I’m very comfortable capturing the full story of the day solo while ensuring nothing important is missed.
+For smaller or more intimate weddings, I usually photograph the day on my own.
+With hundreds of weddings behind me, I'm very comfortable capturing the full story solo without missing the moments that matter most.
+If you're not sure what's right for your day, I'm always happy to talk it through.

 What’s the best time of day for wedding photos?